Find out about our Curriculum

 Intent

-At Belmont School we ensure a knowledge-rich learning curriculum that has breadth, depth and relevance to meet the needs and interests of all pupils.
-The curriculum is successfully planned sequentially and managed to ensure all pupils gain knowledge and skills to ensure they are well prepared for the next stage in the education, training and employment.
-Learning is an integral part of our day and takes place throughout the day in all areas.
+At Belmont we ensure a knowledge-rich learning curriculum that has breadth, depth and relevance to meet the needs and interests of all pupils.
+The curriculum is broad, balanced, inclusive and ambitious and carefully sequenced to ensure all pupils gain the knowledge and skills and cultural capital to prepare them well for their next stage in the education, training or employment.
+We ensure learning is an integral part of each school day where our bespoke Interoception Curriculum has been carefully designed to support the sensory, social and emotional development of all pupils leading some to bespoke provision

 Implementation

-Our aim is for all pupils to have fun whilst learning key skills that will equip them for life.
-Developing independence is a key focus for our school and no matter how severe the disability or need, we will aim to support our pupils to become more independent in all areas of their lives.
+Our aim is for all pupils to develop their skills of purposeful engagement ensuring they are able to learn key skills that will further equip them for life.
+Developing independence is a key focus for our school aiming to support pupils to become more independent learners in all areas of their lives.

-The core subjects at our school are English, Maths and PSHE (Personal, Social and Health Education) and the rest of our week is made up of Foundation subjects that meet the wider academic and emotional needs of our pupils.
-The academic curriculum is supported by a wealth of extra-curricular opportunities that will further add to the development of the whole child.
+The core subjects at our school are English, Maths and PSHE (Personal, Social and Health Education) which delivered daily, Foundation subjects, which are identified through our curricula areas that meet the wider academic and emotional needs of our pupils.
+The academic curriculum is further enhanced by a wealth of extra-curricular opportunities that will further add to the development of the whole child.

 Impact